Back to Blog

 Two-way sync:

-• Import contacts from NGP VAN, EveryAction, etc.
+• Import contacts from NGP VAN, EveryAction, and similar CRMs

 Sync mechanisms: